Looking to list your PhD opportunities? Log in here.

 About the Project

 A fully-funded, industry-linked, PhD Studentship is available in the Department of Pure and Applied Chemistry at the University of Strathclyde, Glasgow.
 This will be under the collaborative supervision of Dr David M. Lindsay and Professor William J. Kerr.
-The position is expected to commence in October 2023, and is funded in collaboration with world-leading pharmaceutical company, GSK, for a duration of 4 years.
+The position is available from now and until October 2024, and is funded in collaboration with world-leading pharmaceutical company, GSK, for a duration of 4 years.

 The general interests of the Kerr and Lindsay laboratories cover a broad range of metal-mediated synthetic organic chemistry and, in particular, in the development of new preparative techniques, the creation of asymmetric processes, and the use of these emerging methods in total synthesis programmes.